 To celebrate Women’s History Month, I wanted to share a few of the lessons we can learn from California’s inspiring female winemakers who entered the field from 1965 to 1984.
-This includes many trailblazing women who have all distinguished themselves in their specializations in the wine industry, including Ann Noble, Milla Handley, Merry Edwards, Carole Meredith, and Cathy Corison
+This includes many trailblazing women who have all distinguished themselves in their specializations in California wines, including Ann Noble, Milla Handley, Merry Edwards, Carole Meredith, and Cathy Corison.

 Christina Benz noted that she experienced some of the same resistance that many other trailblazing female winemakers encountered.
 “Women weren’t allowed to work in the cellar.
 We weren’t considered strong enough, but I think many of us proved this conception to be dead wrong: by hauling hoses, pushing around pumps, shoveling out a tank full of grapes–and yes it’s hard physical labor, but women can do it.”
 And anyone who saw Merry Edwards work in the cellar would happily testify that women can do cellar work!